Siem Reap Old Market vs. Made in Cambodia Market: Which One Should You Visit?

 Made in Cambodia Market

 Vibe: Artisanal, curated, and tourist-friendly with a focus on ethical, locally made products.
+Many travelers recommend an ultimate travel action camera like this for capturing stunning photos and videos of the Cambodia Market.

 What You’ll Find: